bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-get.md

-# Get Item Detail Parameters
+# Get Parameters of CRM Item Detail Configuration

-> Method name: **crm.item.details.configuration.get**
->
 > Scope: [`crm`](../../../scopes/permissions.md)
 >
-> Who can execute the method: permission checks during method execution depend on the provided data:
+> Who can execute the method: access rights during method execution depend on the provided data:
 >   - Any user has the right to access their own and shared settings
 >   - A user can access another user's settings only if they are an administrator